 Part 1 | Faint

-was leading worship on an unseasonably warm winter day, when I could feel my heart starting to beat out of my chest, my knees started shaking, my breath becoming weaker; I lost all sound and all sight; next thing I know, lights out - I had overheated and passed out on stage, in front of God and everyone else.
+The air had gone out in our church building, on an already, unseasonably warm winter day.
+While leading worship, I started to feel my heart beating out of my chest.
+My knees began to tremble, my breath became shaky, getting weaker and weaker.
+I lost all sound and sight.
+Next thing I know, lights out.
+I had overheated and passed out, on stage, in front of God and everyone else.

 I’d get “back on the horse” and lead again - however, It was different than any time before.
 It wasn’t enjoyable, I could only focus on what had taken place just two weeks before.
 I was so full of fear and anxiety, It was all I could do not to run off the stage screaming.

 I was completely consumed with terror and dread of the “what-if’s.”